rotorlab/chappy-android-sample/README.md

 # :fire: flamebase-database-android

 Real time JSON database (android client).
-Work with synchronized java objects stored as JSON objects
+Work with synchronized java objects stored as JSON objects.

-Before start using this lib, you have to initialize a flamebase database server cluster

 ### What is this?
 Flamebase is an open source project that tries to emulate Firebase Database features as much as possible.
 I like Firebase but it's expensive for what it currently offers.